 B.A.
 Major in Global Studies

-The B.A. major in Global Studies requires 12 courses plus language proficiency and an international experience:
+The B.A. major in Global Studies requires 14 courses plus language or intercultural communication proficiency, an engagement requirement, and an international experience:

 GLBS 200Global Citizenship3.0